liamstatham/LearningJournal/README.md

   - Azure fundamentals certification
   - 100 Days of code

+### 08/05/21
+  - orchestration and automation
+    - how it all fits together and why
+    - how to implement orchestration

 ### 07/05/21
   - More Dev Ops theory
     - Dev ops technologies